AmadeusQQ/behavioral-cloning/README.md

     - Connections: 1

 # train-model
 Get all samples from the driving log.
 Split samples 80% / 20% into train and validation set to test if model is over fitting.
 Shuffle samples to reduce order bias.
-Flip image to generate more samples and reduce left and right turn bias.
+Flip left and right images to generate more samples and reduce left and right turn bias.
 Initial batch size of 32 is too large as images are unable to fit in memory.
-Use batch size of 1 based on hardware constraints and to increase images trained per second.
+Use batch size of 16 based on hardware constraints.

 # evaluate-model
 Rubric: https://review.udacity.com/#!/rubrics/432/view

 **Bold** values denote change from previous experiment.

-__Underlined__ experiments denote key discoveries.
+**Bold** experiments denote key discoveries.

 Experiment 1
 - Image: Center, normalized